All Use Cases

 Why Business Cards Need QR Codes

-Business cards haven't gone away, but they've evolved.
-A QR code bridges the gap between physical and digital — recipients scan once and your contact info saves directly to their phone.
-No typing, no typos, no lost cards.
-For a deep dive into vCard QR codes specifically, see our post at honestqr.net/blog/vcard-qr-code-digital-business-card.
+Business cards haven't gone away.
+The format has evolved.
+A QR code on a card bridges the gap between physical and digital — recipients scan once and your contact info saves directly to their phone.
+No typing, no typos, no business card pile gathering dust in a drawer.

 Design Tips for Business Card QR Codes